Meetmet21/INSinPAL/README.md

 ## Contact

-You cantact me on the email mehmetsehir1@gmail.com.
+You can cantact on  mehmetsehir1@gmail.com.